 Many serious eye conditions are caused by problems with the vitreous.
-The vitreous gel is a clear substance which fills the cavity of the eye and is attached to the retina.
-It is jelly-like in consistency, but also contains strong strands of protein.
-With age the vitreous gel slowly liquefies, allowing protein strands to clump together, often creating liquid filled pockets.
-As a result, many patients recognize floaters which are particles in the vitreous gel.
-These often become more noticeable with age as small moving specks or lines in the vision.
+Vitreous gel, a clear substance that fills the eye cavity, is attached to the retina.
+Jelly-like in consistency, it contains strong strands of protein.
+With age, vitreous gel slowly liquefies, allowing protein strands to clump together.
+This condition often creates liquid-filled pockets containing particles that look like specks or lines in the vision.
+Many patients view these particles as floaters, which often become more noticeable with age.